 Hands down, my favorite thing about the Harvest Right freeze dryer is the quality of the food.
 The commercial freeze dried food I've tried has been okay, but our home freeze dried products are amazing.
 I mailed some to a friend recently as part of a gift exchange, and she wrote back, “Okay, Laurie, spill the beans on how you freeze dried the fruits.
 My kids are absolutely in love with them!”

 When we prepped freeze dried fajita filling for dinner, all we did was add a little water to the pan with the food, cover and heat through.
-Dinner was ready in under 5 minutes.
-(If you happen to have a Sun Oven, they work very well for rehydrating freeze dried meals.)
+Dinner was ready in less than 5 minutes.
+(If you happen to have a Sun Oven, they work well for rehydrating freeze dried meals.)

 Why bother with food storage that lasts so long?
 Because life happens.
 One year I might have an amazing crop of a particular item, then crop failures for several years.
 If there's a job loss or an emergency, with my freeze dried food I know we'll have a stash of food we actually like to eat.

 Another couple was freeze drying some of their wedding cake and the bride's bouquet.
 Still another took meal pouches to work and just added hot water to have a real meal while her co-workers were gnawing on granola bars as they worked through lunch.
-Get creative!